moinwiki/moin/docs/devel/development.rst

-For example, if the contenttype is `text/x-moin-wiki;charset=utf-8`, it will find that the input converter handling this is the one defined in `converter.moinwiki_in`.
+For example, if the contenttype is `text/x-moin-wiki;charset=utf-8`, it will find that the input converter handling this is the one defined in `converters.moinwiki_in`.
 It then feeds the data of this item into this converter.
 The converter parses this input and creates an in-memory `dom tree` representation from it.